nahla-naz/Passport-KYC-Challenge/README.md

     PIPELINE:

-    1. Checking Document size using OpenCV contours (Check size.py): The Area of image and Area of document are compared to determine whether the document image is already cropped.
+    1. Check Document size using OpenCV contours (Check size.py): The Area of image and Area of document are compared to determine whether the document image is already cropped.

     2. Rembg model for Background removal (Document_Crop1.py): If Document is not cropped, image is sent to Rembg model to turn the background into black colour.

-    3. Cropping document using OpenCV contours(Document_Crop2.py):  After removing the background, document is cropped using OpenCV contours.
+    3. Crop document using OpenCV contours(Document_Crop2.py):  After removing the background, document is cropped using OpenCV contours.

     4. Correct orientation of Document using OpenCV (Correct_Orientation2.py): After cropping the document, orientation is corrected using cv2.HoughLines